OsmNarges/osmnarges.github.io/_projects/1_project.md

 ---
 layout: page
-title: Dynamic Population Estimation using Telecom Data
+title: Telecom Data Mining
 description: Graph Pattern-based Analysis of Call Detail Records Data for Dynamic Population Estimation
-img: assets/img/projects/pisa_msc_1.jpg
+img: assets/img/projects/dashboard.png
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---

 In this thesis project at the University of Pisa, I addressed the challenge of dynamic population estimation using telecommunication Call Detail Record (CDR) data as a valuable proxy for human mobility.
 CDRs are inherently noisy and contain numerous oscillations.
 In my thesis project, endeavored to identify these noise patterns, known as stationary-state noises, and eliminate them to render the data suitable for human mobility analysis.